 What can James do for you?

-James heads the firm's fast growing, multi-disciplinary life sciences practice and focus exclusively on this sector.
+James heads the firm's fast growing, multi-disciplinary life sciences practice and focuses exclusively on this sector.
 The practice supports clients in the pharma and biotech, medical device, diagnostic, medtech and digital health sub-sectors and is described by the main legal directories as providing an "excellent level of service".
 James' own practice focuses on intellectual property, commercial contracting and regulatory work.

 Supporting your ambitions